-Native functions:
+Native functions provided by the buildingplan plugin:

-- bool isPlannableBuilding(df::building\type type) returns whether the building type is handled by buildingplan - void addPlannedBuilding (df::building \bld) suspends the building jobs and adds the building to the monitor list - void doCycle() runs a check for whether buildlings in the monitor list can be assigned items and unsuspended.
-This method runs automatically twice a game day, so you only need to call it directly if you want buildingplan to do a check right now.
+- bool isPlannableBuilding(df::building_type type, int16_t subtype, int32_t custom) returns whether the building type is handled by buildingplan. - bool isPlanModeEnabled(df::building_type type, int16_t subtype, int32_t custom) returns whether the buildingplan UI is enabled for the specified building type. - bool isPlannedBuilding(df::building bld) returns whether the given building is managed by buildingplan. - void addPlannedBuilding (df::building bld) suspends the building jobs and adds the building to the monitor list. - void doCycle() runs a check for whether buildlings in the monitor list can be assigned items and unsuspended.
+This method runs automatically twice a game day, so you only need to call it directly if you want buildingplan to do a check right now. - void scheduleCycle() schedules a cycle to be run during the next non-paused game frame.
+Can be called multiple times while the game is paused and only one cycle will be scheduled.